AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/adding_editing_pages.md

 1. When happy with your draft, hit the green 'Commit changes...' button in the top right and enter a short message to describe what you have changed.
 We are happy to choose the default option of 'Commit directly to the main branch' at the moment.
 If you do want a specific review of your change, you can also choose to 'Create a new branch for this commit and start a pull request', and add a specific reviewer before your change will be incorporated into the website
 1. Once your commit has been incorporated into the main branch, it will trigger the website to rebuild.
 The progress of the rebuild can be monitored in the [Actions](https://github.com/AustralianBioCommons/human-omics-data-sharing-field-guide/actions) tab.
 It should only take a few minutes.
 Once you see a green tick, it means it has completed and your new page should be live on the website and viewable by going to `https://australianbiocommons.github.io/human-omics-data-sharing-field-guide/<name_of_your_file_without_.md>`.
 Before your new page will appear in the sidebar you will need to follow the instructions below...

+{% include callout.html type="important" content="To enable the navigation tile functionality, it is important to include the `type` argument in the yaml header of the markdown file" %}

+See the ELIXIR Toolkit theme documentation about [section overviews](https://elixir-belgium.github.io/elixir-toolkit-theme/overview_tiles) or the [Data repositories explained](https://australianbiocommons.github.io/human-omics-data-sharing-field-guide/repositories#data-repositories-explained) section for examples.

 ### 2. Add the page to the sidebar

 All pages that are part of the main sections of the website, need to be added to the **main** sidebar before they will show up in the left-hand side navigation.
 All pages within the **About** section, need to be added to the **about** sidebar.